Variety - David Harvey

 An ingenious, intelligent, playfully nasty film.
 After the first big twist, triggered by the innocuous and horribly ironic line ‘my heart beats only for you’, the film ramps up the suspense in Hitchcockian fashion.→

 Daniel Lindholm A Finnish-Swedish cinematographer with strong visual language.
-Daniels style is cinematic with an aim for captivating and heightened atmosphere.
+Daniels style is cinematic with a clear aim for captivating and heightened atmosphere.
 His lighting has brave character and he is inspiringly creative when it comes to camerawork.
 Daniel is comfortable working in different genres and aesthetics with high ambition.
-His credits include 6 feature films.
+His credits include 7 feature films.